voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 |ImageLabels| instances can contain one or more of the following:

-- frame-level classifications
+- Frame-level classifications
-- semantic segmentation masks
+- Semantic segmentation masks
-- object detections, optionally with attributes and/or instance segmentations
+- Object detections, optionally with attributes and/or instance segmentations
+- Polylines and polygons, optionally with attributes
+- Image keypoints

 The labels can be ground truth annotations or model predictions; in the latter case, additional metadata such as prediction confidences can be store.